Preschooler play: why it’s important for imaginative and creative development

-It’s worth remembering that children at this age can’t tell what’s real and what’s made up.
+It’s worth remembering that children at this age can’t always tell what’s real and what’s made up.
 This might mean that any scary monsters from stories become real to your child.
-If he has nightmares, reassure him that he’s safe and explain that the monsters are only make-believe and can’t hurt him.
+If your child has nightmares, reassure him that he’s safe and explain that the monsters are only make-believe and can’t hurt him.

 Play ideas and creative activities for preschoolers

-Try to step back and give your child the time and space to decide what and how he wants to play.
-But remember that your child still needs you to encourage and help him if he’s having trouble or he gets overwhelmed.
+Try to step back from your child’s play.
+This gives your child the chance to decide what and how he wants to play.
+But remember that your child still needs you to encourage and help him if he’s having trouble or he feels overwhelmed.

 Here are some play ideas to encourage your child’s imagination:

 - Tell stories and read books.
 Your preschooler might enjoy making up new endings for familiar stories.
 Also try sharing silly rhymes and riddles.
 Preschoolers especially like word games and enjoy making up their own jokes or rhymes.

 - Go for a nature walk or play outside in different kinds of weather.
 This a simple, low-cost way to let your child experience new and stimulating environments.

 - Make time for outdoor play in safe spaces that give your child freedom and time to explore.

 - Get your child to help you with simple household chores.
 She could be a waiter who helps to set the table.
 Or she might like to pretend that she’s a chef and help you with some basic cooking.

 - Set up a special play space within your home.
 Large cardboard boxes or cloths draped over chairs provide endless possibilities for pretend play.
 Include plenty of toys like blocks or balls, which allow for open-ended play.